waveform80/pisense/docs/demos.rst

 number (in a small font), and a very basic chart which lights more elements as the temperature increases.

-We'll start with a function that takes a *reading*, limits the range of temperatures we're interested in (0°C to 50°C), and distributes that over the range 0 <= n < 64 (representing all 64 elements of the HAT's display):
+We'll start with a function that takes a *reading*, limits it to the range of temperatures we're interested in (0°C to 50°C), and distributes that over the range 0 <= n < 64 (representing all 64 elements of the HAT's display):